-Over the last decade I have purchased three video games for myself (and a couple of hundred for our kids).
+Over the last decade I have purchased three video games for myself (and a couple hundred for our kids).
 All of mine have been racing games.
 Last week I picked up Forza 4, excited to drive all kinds of cars on the virtual Top Gear test track.

 Unfortunately, the Top Gear track wasn’t included on the disc and required a download.
 During my attempt to do that, my son’s impatience got the best of me, so we played the game first.
 I suffered through (not really) Laguna Seca and the Bernese Alps in late sixties pony cars, brand new Ferraris and racing-prepped Dodge Vipers.